 The PDTI classroom experience takes place four times per year in locations geographically dispersed throughout the United States.
 Participants who successfully complete three core courses – EEO/AA Law, Complaint Processing, and Developing and implementing an Affirmative Action Program – earn the Certified Affirmative Action Professional (CAAP) credential.
 The CAAP credential is a symbol of excellence and attests to the expertise of the professional who holds it.
-PDTI also offers the Senior Certified Affirmative Action Professional (Sr. CAAP) credential and has instituted a recertification requirement for CAAP and Sr. CAAP professionals.
+PDTI also offers the Senior Certified Affirmative Action and EEO Professional (Sr. CAAEP) credential and has instituted a recertification requirement for CAAP and Sr. CAAEP professionals.
 PDTI’s educational programs are designed to enhance legal knowledge and technical and administrative skills in equal employment opportunity, affirmative action, and diversity and to ensure that EEO/AA/diversity professionals remain current in issues affecting their profession.

 The CAAP and Sr. CAAEP credentials may be added as a suffix after one’s name and demonstrate one’s commitment to excellence in the affirmative action and EEO profession.

 A. CERTIFIED AFFIRMATIVE ACTION PROFESSIONAL - CAAP

 Required CAAP courses:

-B. SENIOR CERTIFIED AFFIRMATIVE ACTION PROFESSIONAL - SR. CAAP
+B. SENIOR CERTIFIED AFFIRMATIVE ACTION and EEO PROFESSIONAL - SR. CAAEP

 Professionals with 10 or more years of demonstrated experience may earn the Sr. CAAP credential by attending a two-day intensive workshop in conjunction with the AAAED National Conference and Annual Meeting.
 Please contact the AAAED national office or visit AAAED’s website for details on this special opportunity for experienced EEO/AA/diversity professionals.
 The basic CAAP credential is not a prerequisite for experienced professionals who meet the 10-year qualification requirement.

-Professionals with fewer than 10 years’ experience on the date of the workshops to be offered are not eligible to earn the Sr. CAAP credential through workshop attendance and instead must earn the Sr. CAAP credential by: (1) first earning the CAAP credential and (2) completing 40 additional hours of Sr. CAAP coursework.
+Professionals with fewer than 10 years’ experience on the date of the workshops to be offered are not eligible to earn the Sr. CAAEP credential through workshop attendance and instead must earn the Sr. CAAEP credential by: (1) first earning the CAAP credential and (2) completing 40 additional hours of additional coursework.